On Learning the Right Attention Point for Feature Enhancement: Results and Evaluation

-\paragraph{Different neighborhood sizes.} Note that we built DAP-DGCNN by following the setting of DGCNN to use $k 20$ for the two KNN operations in DAP-Conv.
-In this experiment, we test DAP-DGCNN with different neighboring sizes ($k$), while keeping all the other settings unchanged.
+\paragraph{Different neighborhood sizes.} Note that we built LAP-DGCNN by following the setting of DGCNN to use $k 20$ for the two KNN operations in LAP-Conv.
+In this experiment, we test LAP-DGCNN with different neighboring sizes ($k$), while keeping all the other settings unchanged.

-As shown by results in Table~\ref{tab:k}, the performance of our DAP-DGCNN is quite robust against different choices of $k$, and it also consistently outperforms DGCNN.
+As shown by results in Table~\ref{tab:k}, the performance of our LAP-DGCNN is quite robust against different choices of $k$, and it also consistently outperforms DGCNN.
 Even with a rather small neighborhood size $k 5$, our method can already attain a rather high performance, which exceeds that of DGCNN for all the neighborhood sizes shown in Table~\ref{tab:k}, {\em as well as} all other methods listed in Table~\ref{tab:mn40}.

 \paragraph{Different train/test splits.} In a final experiment, we test the robustness of our method over different training/test splits.
 Note that the original setting uses 9,843 models, which is around 80\% of the whole dataset, for training, and the remaining 20\% for testing.
-We test the performance of our DAP-DGCNN using smaller training sets, from 80\% down to 1\% of the whole dataset, and compare to DGCNN, with results shown in Table~\ref{tab:splits}.
+We test the performance of our LAP-DGCNN using smaller training sets, from 80\% down to 1\% of the whole dataset, and compare to DGCNN, with results shown in Table~\ref{tab:splits}.
 Similar to~\cite{sauder2019self}, we select the training samples as follows, for all train/test splits: we randomly sample one object per class first; the remaining training data are randomly sampled from the original training set, regardless of their classes.
 As we can observe from Table~\ref{tab:splits}, our method performs well even with a very small training set, and most importantly, it consistently outperforms DGCNN over all train/test splits.
 Also, the randomization during our setup of the multiple training sets can alleviate potential concerns of over-fitting.